RBI to implement system-based asset classification in urban co-op bank

 As per RBI, for smooth implementation of the system: “All concerned UCBs may conduct pilot or parallel run and evaluate the results for accuracy or integrity of the asset classification in compliance with the applicable RBI instructions so as to ensure that they are ready for implementation of the system-based asset classification from the appointed date.”

 “UCBs not meeting the above criteria are also encouraged to voluntarily implement the system-based asset classification in their own interest,” it added.
-(AGENCIES)
+(UNI)

 RBI to implement system-based asset classification in urban co-op bank